spryker/spryker-docs/docs/scos/dev/setup/quick-installation-guides/quick-installation-guide-macos-and-linux.md

 {% endinfo_block %}

-If you need more details on the installation, see the detailed installation guides:
+If you need more details about the installation, see the detailed installation guides:
 - [Installing in Development mode on MacOS and Linux](/docs/scos/dev/setup/installing-spryker-with-docker/installation-guides/installing-in-development-mode-on-macos-and-linux.html)
 - [Installing in Demo mode on MacOS and Linux](/docs/scos/dev/setup/installing-spryker-with-docker/installation-guides/installing-in-demo-mode-on-macos-and-linux.html)